ColinFay/website/_posts/2017-06-29-playing-r-infix-functions.md

 `+`(2,3)
 {% endhighlight %}

-Good thing (or maybe not) is that you can override these default function, if you want to drive someone mad:
+Good thing (or maybe not) is that you can override the default functions, if you want to drive someone mad:

 {% highlight r %}
 # Warning : don't try this at home
 `+` <- function(a,b){a*b}
 2+10
-[1] 3
+[1] 20

 `<-` <- .Primitive("+")
 2 <- 3